rbt1000/vuejs-d3v4-add-circles-to-map/README.md

 # vuejs-d3v4-add-circles-to-map
 d3v4 Changed dramatically from d3v3.
-There aren't alot of examples that I could find for d3d4, so I created this to help with the learning curve.
+There aren't alot of examples that I could find for using vue.js with d3d4 for mapping, so I created this to help with the learning curve.

 This is based on this great example: https://github.com/CorpGlory/d3vue  and expects this to be installed first.